 Please review Graduate International Admissions for full information.

 Students with prior graduate coursework can transfer up to seventeen credit hours from the following courses only.

 - Biological Bases of Behavior

 - Cognition and Emotion

 - History and Systems of Psychology

 - Lifespan Development

-Where and how the credit is to be specifically applied in transfer will need to be petitioned and negotiated after matriculation.
-The sole exception to this will be that transfer credits which may affect first semester course enrollment will be negotiated by correspondence with the chair of the Admissions and Academic Requirements Committee before or during orientation.
+- Where and how the credit is to be specifically applied in transfer will need to be petitioned and negotiated after matriculation.
+The sole exception to this will be for transfer credits that might affect first-semester course enrollment.

-No transfer of credit will be granted for previous graduate-practicum or field-placement courses.
-All transfer of credit requests should be submitted by October 1 of each year.
+- No transfer credit will be granted for previous graduate-practicum or field-placement courses.
+All transfer-credit requests should be submitted by October 1 of each year.

-Program data indicate that the vast majority of students entering the program with transfer credits will complete the Wheaton College Ph.D. program in essentially the same time as students entering the program with a bachelor's degree only.
+Time-to-Completion.
+Program data indicate that the vast majority of students entering the program with transfer credits will complete the Wheaton College Ph.D. program in essentially the same time as students entering the program with a bachelors degree only.